riencroonenborghs/tvbot/README.md

 # tvbot

-*tvbot* is a Slack bot that looks up your tv shows, and notifies you when a new episode has aired.
+*tvbot* is a Slack bot that allows you to look up tv shows, (un)follow them and get notified when a new episode has aired.

 It's written in Ruby/Sinatra, with a mongodb backend.

 # Get it up and running